SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Analogous to ``cpu_cap`` but the swap memory is considered.

+* ``niceness``

+    If you are running on a UNIX based system or you have psutil_ (under Windows) installed, you can choose a niceness value to prioritize the child processes executing the single runs in case you use multiprocessing.
+    Under Linux these usually range from 0 (highest priority) to 19 (lowest priority).
+For Windows values check the psutil_ homepage.
+    Leave ``None`` if you don't care about niceness.

 * ``wrap_mode``

     If ``multiproc`` is ``True``, specifies how storage to disk is handled via